Choosing a clean break with life is a basic human right

 The meeting itself was a huge success, with around 80 people in attendance – and the majority were clearly supportive of Nitschke in his quest to provide people with “end of life” choices.
 The presentation, filled with humour and deep compassion, was an uplifting experience.

-One of the funniest parts of a presentation was a short video – DIY with Betty -which had me in stitches.
-The 50s-styled video (part of which you can see below) shows retired nurse Betty demonstrating how to make a suicide bag, used to induce hypoxia with the aid of a gas such as helium.
+One of the funniest parts of a presentation was a short video – DIY with Betty – which had us in stitches.
+The 50s-styled video shows retired nurse Betty demonstrating how to make a suicide bag, used to induce hypoxia with the aid of a gas such as helium.

 Betty suggests that “you might like to get your hair done” before putting the bag over your head and bidding farewell to the world.